 For complete policy regulations and procedures, refer to Policy 1510 Student Complaints Resolution Policy and Student Complaints Resolution Procedure.

-This policy provides the principles and framework to establish procedures to receive, investigate and respond to complaints by students about instruction, services, or University policy.
-The policy applies to all members of the UCW community, in particular, UCW students who are currently enrolled or were enrolled 30 days prior to initiating the Complaints Resolution process.
+This policy provides the principles and framework to establish procedures to receive, investigate and respond to complaints by students about instruction, services, or University policy and applies to all members of the UCW community, particularly to UCW students who are currently enrolled or were enrolled 30 days prior to initiating the Complaints Resolution process.